accelerated-text/accelerated-text/README.md

 ## Demo

-An illustration of how Accelerated Text could be used to provde descriptions for the items in e-commerce platform can be found at the following repository https://github.com/tokenmill/reaction-acc-text-demo
+For a demonstration of how Accelerated Text can be used to provide descriptions for various items in an e-commerce platform (https://www.reactioncommerce.com/) please check the following repository: https://github.com/tokenmill/reaction-acc-text-demo.

 ## Key Features